-Annex 6 provides a schedule for the project preparation and monitoring process.
+Annex 5 provides a schedule for the project preparation and monitoring process.
 This schedule takes into account a key feature of projects displacing decentralized thermal energy consumption: precise measurements of energy saved are needed prior to verification, and are only possible once a reasonable volume of project technologies are in use.

-Precise measurements (findings of performance field tests) can therefore be submitted post-registration, on time for the verification and prior to the request for issuance.
-In such case, the project documentation submitted for validation and registration review must provide a Project Estimation of projected emission reductions, supported by appropriate and credible sources of information.
+Precise measurements (findings of performance field tests) can therefore be submitted postregistration, on time for the verification and prior to the request for issuance.
+In such cases, the project documentation submitted for validation and registration review must provide a project estimation of the projected emission reductions, supported by appropriate and credible sources of information.